 Several studies have brought forth the issue of testosterone therapy increasing the risk of heart issues.
 The most recent study was published in January 2014 in PLoS One, and is entitled “Increased Risk of Non-Fatal Myocardial Infarction Following Testosterone Therapy Prescription in Men.”
 The Mayo Clinic outlines several possible side effects from taking testosterone therapy:

-• Cause polycythemia (overproduction of red blood cells) which can increase risk of heart disease
+- Cause polycythemia (overproduction of red blood cells) which can increase the risk of heart disease

 On January 31, 2014, the FDA released a drug safety communication announcing that they were investigating the risk of stroke, heart attack, and death in men taking testosterone products.
 They reminded men and their doctors that “none of the FDA-approved testosterone products are approved for use in men with low testosterone levels who lack an associated medical condition.”
 They also asked patients and doctors to report side effects to the “FDA MedWatch program.”

 Contact A Testosterone Therapy Treatment Attorney Today